vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-04-kerfs-and-grooves.md

 Next up on the loom is creating kerfs on the front and back pieces for the yarn to go through.
 While thinking about it a groove on the front and back faces just where the kerfs end will prevent the yarn from slipping out.
 So grooving time it is.

 My Record 043 has a fence that is a bit warped.
 So I'll fix that first.
-Then cut many many many grooves for the yarn.
+Then cut many many many kerfs for the yarn.
 The photos below, as usual, show the step by step process.

 ![kerfs and grooves](/assets/images/kerfsandgrooves/1.jpg)

-As look would have it I got a really wonderful package from Ryan Powell.
+As luck would have it I got a really wonderful package from Ryan Powell.
 Along with some Vintage Tool patch stickers, he put in some exotic pen blanks, drill bits and even a selection of Music.
 I selected the Lignum Vitae blank (second from the right), re-read Ryan's article on [making a fence for the 043](https://blog.vintagetoolpatch.com/2023/06/24/record-043-fence.html) and had at it.

 ![kerfs and grooves](/assets/images/kerfsandgrooves/2.jpg)